 Waterford Institute of Technology and Garter Lane Gallery recently united to launch the 2021 Degree exhibition, Six Degrees of Separation, which took place on Saturday 29 May.

-The exhibition brought together the work of final year BA Hons in Visual Art students at WIT to celebrate and share with the public the extraordinary artworks that have been made during the strangest of years.
+The exhibition brought together the work of final year BA Hons in Visual Art students at SETU to celebrate and share with the public the extraordinary artworks that have been made during the strangest of years.

 Varied themes addressed